 British Airways 787-10 To Atlanta

-British Airways will begin flying the 787-10 between London Heathrow and Atlanta as of March 10, 2020, replacing a 787-9.
-Previously the route was supposed to be operated by the 787-10 as of February 25, so that represents a delay of a couple of weeks.
+British Airways will begin flying the 787-10 between London Heathrow and Atlanta as of April 14, 2020, replacing a 787-9.
+Originally the route was supposed to be operated by the 787-10 as of February 25, then as of March 10, then as of March 29, and now as of April 14.

 The route will operate with the following schedule: